sherbondy/s-system/README.md

 ## Learnability/Explorability

-I intend to make Bret proud.
+I intend to make [Bret](http://www.worrydream.com) proud.
 The system will be self documenting and will include within itself an interactive tutorial to the world of L-systems.
-I intend to build an L-system editor tool with powerful constructs for examining how a system evolves over time.
-It will also be valuable to display many productions side-by-side for Stochastic systems to get a feel for the variety.
-Tasks like tweaking angles or adjusting colors should be completely painless, and *everything* in the API should be visually manipulable/explorable.
-Getting an intuition for how replacement rules correspond to geometric structure is crucial.
+This must _not_ just be a tool for people who already claim to understand how L-systems work.
+The program should be both teacher and playground.
+It ought to include an L-system editor with powerful constructs for examining how a system evolves over time.
+It will also be valuable to display many Stochastic productions either side-by-side or onion-skinned to get a feel for the variety.
+Tasks like tweaking angles or adjusting colors should be completely painless, and essentially *everything* in the API should be visually manipulable/explorable.
+Getting an intuition for how replacement rules map to geometric structure is crucial.
 I have not succeeded unless I've built an environment where *discovery* is a natural consequence of playing with the system.

 If the timing works out, this whole system might find itself wrapped up inside of Light Table as an editing mode. *An IDE for plants* :P